alexandreborges/malwoverview/README.md

 # ABOUT

-Malwoverview.py is a simple tool to make an initial and quick triage on a directory containing malware samples (not zipped).
+Malwoverview.py is a simple tool to perform an initial and quick triage on a directory containing malware samples (not zipped).

 This tool aims to :